triton-inference-server/model_navigator/docs/optimize_for_triton.md

 based on provided constraints and objectives, and prepares the Helm Charts deployment for top N configurations on the Triton Inference Server.

-The preferred way to use `model-navigator run` is to supply a Framework Navigator package.
+The preferred way to use `model-navigator run` is to supply a Navigator package.
 For advanced users, it is also possible to use raw TorchScript/SavedModel models as inputs.
 The output of the procedure is a `triton.nav` package.